collective/collective.developermanual/source/getstarted/installation.rst

 Introduction
 =============

-Here we have collected best practices on how to install Plone in various situations.
+Here we have collected methods for installing Plone in various situations.

 .. note::